Last updated: September 6th, 2023

-VPG have all the time in the world to make sure you’re up to speed with how their equipment works.
+VPG has all the time in the world to make sure you’re up to speed with how their equipment works.
 Because of my mistake, I think Manny spent a good hour sorting out my PC with me on Teamviewer.
-I’m delighted to say everything works brilliantly and he was hugely informative, professional and supportive throughout.
+I’m delighted to say everything works brilliantly and he was hugely informative, professional, and supportive throughout.

 From the outset I’ll say this – I’m not affiliated with VPG, I am a VPG customer, and this is my new 911 rsr steering wheel:

 It’s a completely custom build, with the request to mimic as closely as possible the GTE spec Porsche 911 GTE rsr steering wheel you’d come across onboard during a WEC race.
 I’ve always liked the look of the design, and kind of just wanted that for myself!

 Holding the wheel in hand, you’re immediately struck by the stiffness of the aluminium base and 5mm thick carbon plate.
 This is a thicker material than you might find in a Cube Controls Formula Sport or Ascher wheel, and I must say for feel, it’s very similar in stiffness to an Ascher product.

 The thickness of the carbon plate and the overall quality of preparation of the carbon itself is flawless.
 The edges are beveled smoothly and integrate with the edge of the 6061 Aluminium main body really nicely.